dldc-packages/pubsub/README.md

 > A number to limit the maximum recursive call of `emit` (defaumt is `1000`).
 This limit exist to detect infinite loop where you `emit` in a `callback`.

-### Testing if a callbacl / subId is subscribed
+### Testing if a callback / subId is subscribed

-The `isSubscribed` let you test whether a callbacl / subId is currently subscribed
+The `isSubscribed` let you test whether or not a callback / subId is currently subscribed

 ```ts
 subscription.isSubscribed(myCallback); // <- boolean